 Ingredients

-- Salt - Salt will enhance the other flavors of the cake.
+- Salt - Enhances the other flavors.

 See recipe card for quantities.

-How to Make Smoked Caramel Cake
+How to Make Smoked Cake

 Preheat the smoker to 225 degrees.
+Lightly coat a cast iron skillet or baking pan with cooking spray.

 Step Two: Stop stirring, and then let the mixture boil for 2 minutes.
-You want it to be about 220 on a candy thermometer or instant read thermometer.
+You want it to be about 220 on a candy thermometer or instant-read thermometer.

 Step Four: Let the mixture cool for 5 minutes.